Xenomes/Domoticz-TinyTUYA-Local-Plugin/README.md

+# NOT YET READY FOR LIVE SYSTEMS

 # Domoticz-TinyTUYA-Local-Plugin
 TUYA Plugin for Domoticz home automation

-Controls TUYA devices on your local network mainly on/off in the future maybe more devices.
+Controls TUYA devices on your local network.

 ## Installation

-The plugin make use of the project Tinytuya there for is a IoT Cloud Platform account needed, for setup up see https://github.com/jasonacox/tinytuya step 3 or see PDF https://github.com/jasonacox/tinytuya/files/8145832/Tuya.IoT.API.Setup.pdf
+The plugin make use of the project Tinytuya there for is a IoT Cloud Platform account needed, for setup up see https://github.com/jasonacox/tinytuya step 3 or see PDF https://github.com/jasonacox/tinytuya/files/12836816/Tuya.IoT.API.Setup.v2.pdf for the best compatibility, set your devices to 'DP instruction' in the device settings under iot.tuya.com.

-Python version 3.8 or higher required & Domoticz version 2022.2 or greater.
+Python version 3.8 or higher required & Domoticz version 2024.1 or greater.

 To install:
 * Go in your Domoticz directory using a command line and open the plugins directory.